 Form BA-6 also shows, in the section designated “Employee Contributions,” the cumulative amount of tier II railroad retirement payroll taxes paid by the employee over and above tier I social security equivalent payroll taxes.
 While the RRB does not collect or maintain payroll tax information, the agency computes this amount from its compensation records in order to advise retired employees of their payroll tax contributions for Federal income tax purposes.

-A recent addition to the form is a field in the lower-right corner of the form that indicates if the employee is eligible to claim unemployment or sickness benefits.
-At the same time, the RRB streamlined the form and explanatory information on the reverse side by providing detailed instructions for reviewing the form on the agency website at RRB.gov/BA-6.
+In the lower-right corner of the form, there is a field that indicates if the employee is eligible to claim unemployment or sickness benefits.
+The RRB provides detailed instructions for reviewing the form on the agency website at RRB.gov/BA-6.

 There are instructions on the back of the form and the web page on how to file a protest if service and compensation totals are incorrect.
 The law limits to four years the period during which corrections to service and compensation amounts can be made.
 Also, if personal information is incorrect or incomplete, such as the name, birthdate, or address, the employee should contact an RRB field office to have it corrected.
 For most people, the address of the RRB office serving their area is provided on the form along with the RRB’s nationwide toll-free number (1-877-772-5772).